 +The legislation will be implemented with or without federal waivers.

 +All residents must choose a care coordinator to advise on health care but not serving as a gatekeeper.

 Obstacles to SP in the current context

 A skeptical governor (Cuomo).
 “Supporting” senators from wealthier, high-tax suburbs in Long Island and Westchester are dragging their feet.
 They were supported by Cuomo in the most recent election.
-Despite previously endorsing the bill, and campaigning successfully on it, they are creating some “headwinds” for it, requiring prerequisites for their support: 1) a hearing where alternative ideas are aired, and 2) a detailed financing plan from the sponsors, with input from experts and a discussion of implications for provider payments.
+Despite previously endorsing the bill, and campaigning successfully on it, they are creating some “headwinds.”
+They want to see a more detailed financing plan from the sponsors and are concerned with the financial impact on suburban residents and providers.

 Unions: Despite many endorsements from unions, several large and politically powerful public employee unions have come out against the legislation (e.g., AFSCME/DC-37, UFT/NYC Teachers).
 They are friendly and want to keep talking with the sponsors about possible changes, but they have dug in.
 Their concerns include:

 - Fears of dropping their high-quality plans and handing everything over to the state.